findmypast/testing-react-workshop/enzyme-examples.md

 ## Common Enzyme examples

-In the examples below a should assert library is used in the examples.
-There is [shouldJS](https://shouldjs.github.io/) and [Chai](http://chaijs.com/).
-Should helps to make the asserts more readable and focused.
+In the examples below are commonly used Enzyme methods to help get you started.
+The assert library being used is [shouldJS](https://shouldjs.github.io/) and [Chai](http://chaijs.com/).
+This will help make the asserts more readable and focused.

-You will most likely use the `find` method which traverse through the dom using **css selectors** to get elements.
+You will most likely use the `find` method which traverse through the dom using **css selectors** to get elements like jQuery.

 Example below renders a component containing a list and the `find` method is used to get the list items then assert the total items.